 Tip #3: Choose the right fertilizer

 Think of fertilizer like food for your plants.
 Different plants need different types of food, just as different types of animals need different food.
 You wouldn’t go feeding bird seed to a dog, would you?
 Or offer up a delicious zebra carcass to a rabbit?
 Of course not!
 Those animals require completely different diets and they’ll starve if you attempt to feed them the wrong thing.

-Just the same, every plant requires different nutrients, and some of their needs even change throughout the growing season.
+Just the same, every plant requires different nutrients, and some needs even change throughout the growing season.
 There are tons of fertilizers out there specially formulated for tomatoes, use them.
 They contain the exact proportion of nutrients that your blossoming little babies need to succeed.
-We use this one and it works wonders!
+We use Tomato Tone and it works wonders!

 Tomatoes also need plenty of calcium to prevent blossom end rot.
 You can crush up egg shells and place them in the bottom of the planting hole before placing your seedlings inside to keep your tomatoes free of this horrid problem.
 If you don’t have access to egg shells, there are a variety of calcium boosters on the market.

 Your plants will always tell you when something is wrong, it’s up to you to learn to look for it.
 Yellow or brown leaves, wilting, white spots, insect infestations, leaves dropping off, all of these cues mean you need to do something, and fast, to resolve the issue.

 This is a good reference with photos to help you identify Tomato Diseases and Disorders